k8-proxy/go-k8s-infra/README.md

 go to browser and access the minio console with http://127.0.0.1:9000 / http://machine-ip:9000

-and credentails is accesskey and secret you have pass when deploying minio .
+and credentails is accesskey and secret you have pass when deploying minio . once you are in minio UI create an bucket 1) sourcefiles and 2) cleanfiles
 ```
 - Process the Pdf file and check the logs of minio
 ```